 Further risks include operational failures due to fire or force majeure, for example natural disasters such as floods or earthquakes, which could lead to a substantial interruption or restriction of business activities.
 Insofar as it is possible and economically viable, the Group limits its damage risks with insurance coverage, the nature and extent of which is constantly adapted to current requirements.
 Likewise, we are exposed to risks of production outages and the related supply bottlenecks that can be triggered by technical problems in production facilities with very high-capacity utilization.
 Furthermore, there are risks of supply bottlenecks due to a lack or disappearance of capacity.
 We are working to continuously mitigate the risks by making regular investments, setting up alternative sourcing options, and maintaining inventory levels.

 Although the occurrence of these risks is considered highly improbable, an individual event could have a critical negative effect on the net assets, financial position, and results of operations.

 In balanced markets, single-sourcing strategies may be chosen to bundle our company’s demand and accelerate price reductions.
 This strategy might result in dependency on individual suppliers for a number of goods or services.
 Consequently, events like discontinued/curtailed production or supply disruptions could potentially result in unavailability of such goods or services and have a critical impact on the concerned businesses.
 The Covid-19 pandemic represented an additional force, driving the potential risks of the single-source strategies.
 With long-term strategic alliances, qualification and validation of alternative sources, and supplier development strategies, we are able to reduce the probability of occurrence of these risks and rate them as possible.

 Product liability risks

-Risks due to product-related crime and espionage
+Risks due to product-related crime

 Risks and opportunities from the use of social media